TSakthikeerthika/Air_Quality_Analysis/README.md

 # step 4: Predictive model
 Scikit-Learn has been used for building the predictive model.
 It provides various machine learning algorithms, model evaluation metrics, and tools for model training and testing.
- For this we add a new column named AirQualityCategory which contains a categorical values named as low or Moderate or High based on the mean levels of 3 pollution’s distribution in that respective row .
+ For this I added a new column named AirQualityCategory which contains a categorical values named as low or Moderate or High based on the mean levels of 3 pollution’s distribution in that respective row .
  This code performs classification using a Random Forest classifier to predict air quality categories based on the levels of two pollutant variables, SO2 and NO2.